liyonghelpme/Bounce/README.md

 The button description to control Bounce Testbed (image below) are:

-Rotate the camera holding ALT + RMB (as in Maya);
+Rotate the camera holding ALT + LMB (as in Maya);

-Press RMB to insert a object into the scene;
+Press RMB to throw an object into the scene;

 Press ESC to exit the application;